gene hackman

 Health and Retirement

-Hackman faced health concerns in the early 2000s, including severe angina, which led to a medical procedure.
-A stress test in 2004 revealed heart issues, prompting him to retire from acting.
-He later stated, “The straw that broke the camel’s back was actually a stress test that I took in New York.”
+Hackman faced health concerns in the early 2000s.
+That included severe angina, which led to a medical procedure.
+A stress test in 2004 revealed heart issues.
+This prompted Hackman him to retire from acting.
+He later said, “The straw that broke the camel’s back was actually a stress test that I took in New York.”

-In recent years, Hackman lived a reclusive lifestyle.
-Though he made occasional public appearances, he largely stayed out of the spotlight, enjoying a quiet life with his wife in Santa Fe.
+In recent years, Hackman lived a fairly reclusive lifestyle.
+That said he did make occasional public appearances, he largely stayed out of the spotlight, enjoying a quiet life with his wife in Santa Fe.

 Legacy